TSE:ZMMK

 BMO Money Market Fund is a Canadian stock, trading under the symbol ZMMK.TO (previously ZMMK-T on Stockchase) on the Toronto Stock Exchange (ZMMK-CT).
 It is usually referred to as TSX:ZMMK or ZMMK.TO

-In the last year, 4 stock analysts published opinions about ZMMK.TO (previously ZMMK-T on Stockchase).
-2 analysts recommended to BUY the stock.
-0 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is TOP PICK.
+In the last year, 3 stock analysts issued a Buy, Sell, or Hold rating on ZMMK.TO (previously ZMMK-T on Stockchase).
+1 analyst recommended to BUY and 0 analysts recommended to SELL the stock.
+The latest stock analyst rating is TOP PICK.
 Read the latest stock experts' ratings for BMO Money Market Fund.

 BMO Money Market Fund was recommended as a Top Pick by Daniel Straus on 2023-05-19.
 Read the latest stock experts ratings for BMO Money Market Fund.

-4 stock analysts on Stockchase covered BMO Money Market Fund in the last year.
-It is a trending stock that is worth watching.
+BMO Money Market Fund is followed by 43 investors on Stockchase and is a trending stock that is worth watching.

 Is very defensive, giving money market government risk in a bad stock market.